helasraizam/OS/Readme.md

    nano /etc/pacman.d/mirrorlist
    ```

-   8. Install base and some other things:
+   8. Install base and some other things (Note: if installing on an EFI with a previous Arch installation, remove /mnt/boot/vmlinuz-linux):
    ```
    pacstrap -i /mnt base base-devel iw wpa_supplicant dialog
    ```
+   This is a good step to leave overnight.

    9. Save fstab with
    ```